Have the short, sharp Spear's newsletter delivered to your inbox each week

 Spear’s Review

-Wellington College has a long and rich history, yet this does not prevent it from looking to the future and empowering young people to be ‘the change-makers of tomorrow’.
+Wellington College may have a long history, but this does not prevent it from looking to the future and empowering young people to be ‘the change-makers of tomorrow’.

-Outside of the classroom, students can enjoy a range of sports, clubs and activities within the college’s 400-acre campus, including climbing, fencing, hockey, polo, rackets, shooting and skiing, as well as other field, court and indoor sports.
+Outside of the classroom, there are a range of sports, clubs and activities on offer within the college’s 400-acre campus, including climbing, fencing, hockey, polo, rackets, shooting and skiing, as well as other field, court and indoor sports.
 Students can also join the Combined Cadet Force in the Forth Form, or embark on a global expedition via the Duke of Edinburgh’s Award scheme.

-The house system plays a large part of Wellington life, and allows Wellingtonians to bond and form lasting friendships and mentorships.
+The house system – there are 18 – plays a large part of Wellington life, and allows Wellingtonians to form lasting friendships.

 Academics

-66.3 per cent of A-Level results are A* or A grades.
+• 59 per cent of A-Level results were A* or A

 University and college destinations